CBEP-SoCB-Details/FOCB_WQ/Analysis/Surface_Analysis_Extended.md

 are other questions of model form that may hav a larger impact on results.

-First, lets drop the idea that year to year variation is in part random.
+First, let’s drop the idea that year to year variation is in part random.
 This has the effect of treating each observation as independent, rather than assuming that measurements collected within one year are correlated.

 ``` r